How To End a Cover Letter (With Examples)

 When crafting your cover letter closing you will want to avoid some common mistakes.
 Here are some examples of things to avoid when writing your closing:

 Employers look through many resumes and cover letters throughout the hiring process.
 If your closing isn’t specific to the position you’re applying for, the employer may think that you’re not taking the opportunity seriously.

 Being overly confident

 Confidence is great, but overconfidence can cause concern to an employer.
 While you should demonstrate your belief that you’re a good fit for the position, you should avoid saying things such as, “No one can compare to what I bring to the table.”

 Using humor to stand out

 While it’s great to have a unique edge to your cover letter, using humor can come across as unprofessional or offensive.

-Typos in your cover letter can come across to employers as not having attention to detail and unprofessional.
+Typos in your cover letter can come across to employers as unprofessional and lacking attention to detail.
 Proofread your cover letter multiple times before sending it out.
-Try reading it outloud or sending it to a friend for peer review.
+Try reading it out loud or sending it to a friend for peer review.